 October is Cybersecurity Awareness Month.
 While Online is passionate about cybersecurity 365 days a year, during October we like to revisit some of the basics that keep our team, our clients, and our community security-aware, and safe.
 This post is the first in a series of thoughts and tips we will be sharing throughout the month of October.
-You can signup to receive a weekly note from our Cybersecurity Awareness team on our website here.

 It wasn’t that long ago that our digital interactions were based on the adage “trust but verify”.
 Most of the time it was easy to determine which things were clearly implausible, such as emails from a Nigerian Prince or threats about catching HIV from needles being left in the change slot in payphones.
 And on those occasions when it wasn’t obvious, basic common sense mixed with a smidge of skepticism helped most people avoid any trouble.

 It’s Time for a New Adage

 Fast forward to modern times where the power of information has allowed technology to advance in many ways.
 While these advances have brought many benefits (“Alexa, what’s the weather going to be today”), they have also opened a plethora of new attack vectors to be used by nefarious individuals, crime gangs, cause-driven groups, and nation-states to influence innocent people like you and I to do things that are not in our best interest, or to think things that simply aren’t true.

 I’d suggest our new adage should be - “do not trust any information UNTIL you have verified it”.

 The Most Common Way: E-mail